 Sativa pulls in the opposite direction.
 Its terpene profile skews toward limonene, a citrus compound that produces a cerebral, uplifting effect.

-That alert, activated feeling before bed can make it harder to wind down and lead to lighter, more fragmented rest through the night.
+While Sativa can still make you sleepy, that alert, activated feeling before bed can make it harder to wind down and lead to lighter, more fragmented rest through the night.

 Here's the honest part: the indica label points in the right direction, but modern cannabis is so heavily hybridized that two indica-labeled products can have completely different terpene profiles and produce very different effects.